doug3236/i1Patches/option_t/option_t.md

         with white patches to be a multiple of 29*n_rows.
         It also produces charts the same as would appear in i1Profiler.

-        i1Patches -t ...
+        i1Patches -[t|t2} ...
-        Same as "-T" above but only create RGB CGATs/txf files and doesn't create tif images files.
+        Same as "-T" options above but only creates RGB CGATs/txf files and doesn't create tif images files.
 Use this when using i1Profiler to print target images from the txf or RGB CGATs files.
         In i1Profiler, use the default patches.
 6mm for i1isis(Profile)